abhishek-kumar/ml-edge/2_large_language_models/ml_project_2_sentiment_analysis_application/README.md

 ![Alt text](frontend.png)

+The pattern explored in this repo is useful for asynchronous use cases where you don't need immediate results to be displayed to the user.
+This is because we are using Bigquery, which was not designed as a low latency solution.
+It is more appropriate when you have an application where you're batching a large number of requests and returning those to the users, like labeling a data sets of batch reviews that are coming in.

+To improve this design, you could instead make your backend FastAPI code asynchronously call the VertexAI endpoint and return the response to the user immediately.

 ## GCP Instructions

 The instructions for building the connection between Bigquery and VertexAI hosted models can be found [at this link](https://cloud.google.com/bigquery/docs/generate-text-tutorial).